 Higher education: Ph.D.
 Criminology, University of Westminster (2006); M.A.
 Criminal Justice, University of Southampton (1992); LL.B.
 Law, Second Class Honours (Upper Division), University of Southampton (1990)

 I teach on BA Criminology.
-I am module leader for Globalisation and Crime, Punishment and Modern Society, Dissertation in Criminology, Prisons and Desistance, and Connecting Prisons and Universities through Higher Education.
+I am module leader for Globalisation, Crime and Control, Punishment and Modern Society, Dissertations in Criminology, Prisons and Desistance, and Connecting Prisons and Universities through Higher Education.

-I co-ordinate an academic mentoring scheme for prisoners studying law and social science degrees, and criminology programmes at Pentonville, Grendon and Coldingley prisons.
+I coordinate an academic mentoring scheme for prisoners studying law and social science degrees, and criminology programmes at HMP Pentonville (level 3), HMP Grendon (level 6) and HMP Coldingley (level 7) involving collaborative learning and publishing between students inside and outside prison.

 My research interests are in comparative and transnational criminology, prisons, urban security and state crime.
 I am a founding member of British Convict Criminology.

 My doctoral research focused on the use of ASBOs and other civility orders in crime prevention.
-I am currently involved in research projects on judicial processes, prison culture and alternative models of criminal detention in Brazil, prison higher education, and the internationalisation of Convict Criminology.
+My main research area is Brazilian prisons.
+I am currently involved in projects on community prisons and prison education in Brazil, and on developing a South American Convict Criminology.

 For details of all my research outputs, visit my WestminsterResearch profile.